markbetters/ozp-backend/README.md

 * is_superuser is always set to False
 * is_staff is set to True for Org Stewards and Apps Mall Stewards
 * password is only used in development.
-On production, client SSL certs are used, and so password is set to TODO: TBD
+On production, client SSL certs are used, and so password is set to XXXXXXXX

 [Groups](https://docs.djangoproject.com/en/1.8/topics/auth/default/#groups) are
 used to categorize users as Users, Org Stewards, Apps Mall Stewards, etc. These